 Underlying lung pathology

 One low quality study (10) of national PJP infections found that 17.5% patients had pre-existing lung disease including tuberculosis, chronic obstructive airway disease, cystic fibrosis, bronchiectasis, asthma or interstitial lung disease.
 Most of these patients were adults therefore the data may not be applicable to the paediatric population.
-Nonetheless the GDG felt that the evidence supported ensuring that children with pre-existing lung disease receiving chemotherapy are given PJP prophylaxis.
+Nonetheless the GDG felt that that children with pre-existing lung disease receiving chemotherapy should be given PJP prophylaxis.

 Previous PJP infection